 At any time after the separation, the spouses may request a review of the conditions on which the separation was granted, especially in regard to the exercise of parental authority, amount and type of child support.
 Spousal support may also be sought if the spouse seeking support was not at fault for the separation and has no means or insufficient means for his or her support.

-Children must be supported until they become financially independent and, although there is no age limit for financial independence, usually the standard test applied by the Italian Family Courts is when the child reaches the age of 26 in case of University studies.
+Children must be maintained until they become financially independent and, although there is no age limit for financial independence, usually the standard test applied by the Italian Family Courts is when the child reaches the age of 26 in case of University studies.
 The average child support is equivalent to 25% of the annual income per child

 The key factors that courts consider when awarding child custody to parents are as follows:

-If you require further information or advice from our team of specialist family lawyers in the International Family Law Group, please contact a member of our Client Relations Team by:
+If you require further information or advice from our team of specialist lawyers, please contact a member of our Client Relations Team by: